Walter Heuer (proofreader): Books

-In 1960, two books edited by Heuer were published: Sprachschule für Setzer und Korrektoren, a textbook on grammar and orthography for the proofreader’s course, and Richtiges Deutsch – eine Sprachschule für jedermann, which was basically a special edition of Sprachschule adapted for the general public.
+In 1960, two books edited by Heuer were published: Sprachschule für Setzer und Korrektoren, a textbook on grammar and orthography for the proofreader’s course, and Richtiges Deutsch – eine Sprachschule für jedermann, which was basically a special edition of Sprachschule adapted for the public.
 This book quickly became a huge success outside the typesetting trade, and it was soon used as a schoolbook at schools of secondary and upper secondary education (vocational schools and Gymnasiums).
 Heuer’s Vademecum, a style guide originally published in 1971 for internal use for redactors and correspondents of the NZZ, was later also made available to a greater audience.

 Richtiges Deutsch is still published, 2021 in its 33rd edition, edited and updated by NZZ’s former head proofreaders Max Flückiger and Peter Gallmann, while the Vademecum was published in 2014 in its 14th edition by former NZZ head proofreader Stephan Dové.

 Heuer wrote a satirical language column in the NZZ.
 The articles were also published in book form.